Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 There are a number of factors predisposing to the disease, which are presented:

-• trauma to the urethra;
+• injuries of the urethra;

 • cystoscopy;